 A “Pass” is based upon:

-- Satisfactory completion of all assignments in Terms 1 & 2.
+- Satisfactory completion of all assignments by agreed upon deadlines in Terms 1 & 2.

 If, for any reason, you need to drop the course, you must do this according to the University’s official processes, dates, and deadlines, or else your transcript will indicate a “Fail.”

 Ask Our Students

 Visit our Accolades to find out what our graduates have to say about this course, and why you should consider taking it to further your professional career.